 Horseback riding is a popular activity on the forest and is allowed on all forest roads as well as a designated eight mile horseback riding trail.
 The Red Root Trail takes horseback riders through many different forest ecosystems which include: mature longleaf pine stands, immature slash pine stands and deep woods swamp.

 Overall, Red Root Trail is the 27th most popular horse trail of all 34 horseback rides in Florida.
-Several of the better horse trails are nearby Red Root Trail including Holloway Loop, Evans Loop Trail and West Tower Trails.
+Several of the better horse trails are nearby Red Root Trail including Evans Loop Trail, West Tower Trails and Holloway Loop.